Duncanyw3612/USimportandexport/README.md

 Also our work will focus on several parts shown below:

-a.Basic data analysis and data wrangling, including multivariate data and time series data;
+a.
+Basic data analysis and data wrangling, including multivariate data and time series data.

-b.Basic data visualization,including barplot and boxplot to figure out relationships with and between multivariate data, and zigzag lines to demonstrate changling trend of time series data.
+b.
+Basic data visualization, including barplot and boxplot to figure out relationships with and between multivariate data, and zigzag lines to demonstrate changing trend of time series data.

+c.
+Advanced data visualization, including interactive relationship plots, geographic maps, interactive heatmaps and linear model analysis graphs.

+d.
+Comparisons and summaries based on data analysis and exploratory data analysis.

 Moreover, to overview the detailed codes and implements, available URL goes as followed:  https://duncanyw3612.github.io/USimportandexport/